Battle of the Abiqua - March 5 & 6, 1848

 At length, one afternoon in the early spring, a large party from the encampment above mentioned surrounded the residence of Richard Miller, a prominent man in Champoeg County, making insolent demands and uttering the soul-harrowing warwhoop, at the same time endeavoring to cut off the passage of a neighbor of Miller's who was seeking refuge at his house.
 It happened that Knox, from whom Knox's Butte in Linn Uounty was named, was riding within sight of Miller's, with the first United States mail that was carried up the Willamette Valley; he took in the meaing of the demonstration at a glance, and quickened his horse's gait to a run, leaving information at every house on the road.
 Others mounted and rode, spreading the story, and by morning sixty men and lads were gathered at Miller's, the Indians having in the mean time retired with threats.

-An organization was immediately effected, Daniel Waldo being elected colonel, and the volunteers, horse and foot, set out for the Indian encampment; the mounted men crossing the Abiqua and proceeding up me north side under Colonel Waldo and Captain Davy, while Captain Geer marched on foot up the south side.
+An organization was immediately effected, Daniel Waldo being elected colonel, and the volunteers, horse and foot, set out for the Indian encampment; the mounted men crossing the Abiqua and proceeding up the north side under Colonel Waldo and Captain Davy, while Captain Geer marched on foot up the south side.

-As soon as the Indians discovered the approach of the mounted force they began crossing to the south side of the Abiqua, as had been anticipated, and canoe upon the footmen concealed in a thicket awaiting them.
+As soon as the Indians discovered the approach of the mounted force they began crossing to the south side of the Abiqua, as had been anticipated, and came upon the footmen concealed in a thicket awaiting them.
 An exchange of arrows and rifle-balls took place, when the natives hastily retreated up the creek with the loss of two of their number.
 Upon consultalion it was decided that as the day was well spent, those who had families should return, and the rest of the men and lads should encamp at the nearest farmhouse to be ready to move in the morning, when the pursuit was begun, a part of the absentees having returned.

 The savages were overtaken on the trail to Klamath, their rear being guarded by a few good marksmen, whose arrows flew about their pursuers, hitting one man in the breast, but without penetrating his body.
-The riflemen soon picked ofr these, and drone the rest before them to a spot where high cliffs intercepted their passage on the side of the stream they were travelling, and the current was too swift to permit them to cross.
+The riflemen soon picked off these, and drove the rest before them to a spot where high cliffs intercepted their passage on the side of the stream they were travelling, and the current was too swift to permit them to cross.
 Here they were driven to bay, and compelled to fight but they could do little to defend themselves against the fire of the white men's deadly rifles, by which seven warriors were killed and two women wounded.

-When the volunteers came close enough to ascertain the results, of the battle, it began to dawn upon them that they might have con]mitted a sad blunuer, tlle more disgraceful because one of the seven dead warriors proved to be a woman, with a strung bow in her hands, who had been killed by the same shot which pierced a male victim.
+When the volunteers came close enough to ascertain the results, of the battle, it began to dawn upon them that they might have committed a sad blunuer, the more disgraceful because one of the seven dead warriors proved to be a woman, with a strung bow in her hands, who had been killed by the same shot which pierced a male victim.
 In short, it was discovered that the real marauders had escaped or were never present, and that the Indians attacked were their wives, children, and a few guards left with the camp.
-The weather being cold and wet, with a drizzling snow, the white men built a large fire in the edge of the forest, and carrymg the wounded womem to a comfortable shelter, left them for their relatives to succor, and returned home.
+The weather being cold and wet, with a drizzling snow, the white men built a large fire in the edge of the forest, and carrying the wounded womem to a comfortable shelter, left them for their relatives to secure, and returned home.
 They never boasted of their valor at the Battle of the Abiqua; but the lesson inflicted preserved that part of the Willamette Valley from any further threatening demonstrations during the Cayuse War.

 The most impudent of these raids were the rape of a young girl in Lane county, some cattle thefts in Benton county, and an attack on the house of Richard Miller in Champoeg (now Marion) county.
 It happened that one Knox, whose home was in Linn county, was carrying the first United States mail ever delivered in this part of Oregon, and saw a man running from Indians, to gain the shelter of Miller's house.
 He put spurs to his horse, and notified the settlers along his route as quickly as he could.
 These mounted and spread the alarm, until by morning a company of men and boys numbering one hundred and fifty were rendezvoused at Miller's place, from which the Indians had in the meantime retired with threats of mischief.
 An organization of this force was at once effected, Daniel Waldo being elected colonel, and R. C. Geer, Allen Davy, Richard Miller, and Samuel Parker, captains.

 The Indian encampment was on the Abiqua creek where it comes down from the Cascades to the valley, and towards this the volunteers marched, the mounted men proceeding up the north side, and the foot soldiers up the south side.
-When the Indians discovered the horsemen, they began crossing to the south side and fell into an ambuscade of the footmen awaiting them.
+When the Indians discovered the horsemen, they began crossing to the south side and fell into an ambush made of the footmen awaiting them.
 After a few shots had been exchanged, the Indians retreated up the creek, having two killed.
 As the day was nearly spent, those who had families to protect returned home, and the single men and boys encamped at a farmhouse to be ready for an early start next morning.
-Those who could do so rejoined them at daybreak, and they overtook the Indians, retreating on the Klamath trai1 with their best marksmen apparently in the rear.
+Those who could do so rejoined them at daybreak, and they overtook the Indians, retreating on the Klamath trail with their best marksmen apparently in the rear.
 One of the volunteers was hit in the breast by an arrow which failed to penetrate, but the balls of the frontier riflemen went home.

 The Indians were driven to bay at a pass of the stream where the cliffs came down precipitately on the south side, and the current would not permit the them to cross.
 Here, fighting the best they could, seven warriors were slain, and two women wounded - one of the warriors, however, being a woman armed.